PEXANE2/azure-docs.tr-tr/articles/data-factory/continuous-integration-deployment-improvements.md

         verbose: true
       displayName: 'Install npm package'

-    # Validates all of the ADF resources in the repository.
-You will get the same validation errors as when "Validate All" is clicked
+    # Validates all of the Data Factory resources in the repository.
+You'll get the same validation errors as when "Validate All" is selected.
-    # Enter the appropriate subscription and name for the source factory
+    # Enter the appropriate subscription and name for the source factory.

     - task: Npm@1
       inputs: